mku11/Salmon-AES-CTR/README.md

 ### SalmonFS API:
 ```
 // Create a sequencer.
-Make sure this path is safe and excluded from your backups
+Make sure this path is secure and excluded from your backups.
 String sequencerPath = "c:\\users\\<username>\\AppData\\Local\\<somefolder>\\salmon_sequencer.xml";
 SalmonFileSequencer sequencer = new SalmonFileSequencer(new JavaFile(sequencerPath), new SalmonSequenceSerializer());